skillerious/Markiva/README.md

 Markiva is more than just an editor; it's a powerful tool to help you create, edit, and manage your markdown projects.
 Download and start exploring today, and unlock the full potential of markdown with Markiva! ✨

 Robin Doak

+# Please note!

+This application still has a long way to go.
+There will be a ton of bugs that need fixed and i will continue to iron these out.